 Tips For Creating High Converting Call to Action Copy

-There are many ways to fall on your face when it comes to marketing campaigns, but you probably already know it’s important to include a call to action in marketing content.
-Your goal is to encourage leads to take some action, whether it’s buying a product, signing up for an email newsletter, enrolling in a loyalty program, etc.
+There are many ways to fall on your face regarding marketing campaigns, but you probably already know it’s essential to include a call to action in marketing content.
+Your goal is to encourage leads to take action, whether buying a product, signing up for an email newsletter, enrolling in a loyalty program, etc.

 But you probably also know that a CTA alone is enough to yield results.
-It’s important to ensure the copy surrounding that button is as strong as it can possibly be.
+It’s essential to ensure the copy surrounding that button is as strong as it can be.
 If you’re struggling with this, the following tips will help:

 Highlight the Benefits

-Maybe your company is a B2B consulting business.
-You would thus ask people to sign up for your email list by letting them know they would regularly receive content with practical recommendations they could apply in their own work.
+Every time you write CTA copy, ask yourself, “What’s in it for them?” maybe your company is a B2B consulting business.
+Thus, you would ask people to sign up for your email list by letting them know they would regularly receive content with practical recommendations they could apply in their work.
 You might also include testimonials from current subscribers to further cement your point.
 Again, the goal is to make sure you’re explaining precisely why someone should take a requested action.
-Every time you write CTA copy, ask yourself, “What’s in it for them?”
+When

 Generate a Sense of Urgency

 Thus, whenever possible, you should consider how to make your CTAs sound more urgent.
-The way in which you do this will depend on the nature of the CTA.
+How you do this will depend on the nature of the CTA.

 For example, maybe you’re promoting a branded event.
 You could include code in your CTA that tells leads how many (or rather, how few) spots are left.
-With the right code, the number will update every time a spot is claimed.
+With the correct code, the number will update every time a site is claimed.

 Or, if you’re promoting a temporary sale, use language like “Act fast!” or “Don’t miss out!”
-Doing so is key to making users feel like they need to act now to take advantage of an offer.
+Doing so is key to making users feel like they must act now to take advantage of an offer.

 Use the Right Action Words

-Obviously, a CTA should include action words.
-You just need to make sure you’re using the right action words.
-Some verbs will actually create friction, making a lead reluctant to take action.
+A CTA should include action words.
+You need to make sure you’re using the right action words.
+Some verbs will create friction, making a lead reluctant to take action.